pinohu/DYNASTY/empire-bible/volume-iv-technology-automation/book-7-technology-infrastructure/chapter-19-suitedash-command-center.md

 **The "Implementation Accelerator"**:

 The [SuiteDash Super GPT](https://chatgpt.com/g/g-69237560d6bc81919692ad59e30e2a48-suitedash-super-gpt) is an AI assistant designed to help you design, configure, and optimize your SuiteDash implementation.
-It acts as your Business Operating System architect, automation engineer, and CRM designer—with all solutions built around SuiteDash as the backend.
+It acts as your Business Operating System architect, automation engineer, and CRM designerâ€”with all solutions built around SuiteDash as the backend.

 ### What the GPT Can Do